Zbigniew (duke of Poland)

 Zbigniew (also known as Zbygniew; c.
 1073 – 8 July 1113?), was a duke of Poland (in Greater Poland, Kuyavia and Masovia) during 1102–1107.
-He was the first-born son of Władysław I Herman and Przecława, possibly a member of the Prawdzic family.
+He was the first-born son of Władysław I Herman by his first wife, whose identity is unknown.

-Zbigniew was considered illegitimate, and after the birth of his half-brother Bolesław Wrymouth was destined for the Church.
+Zbigniew's legitimacy was questioned, presumably due to his parents's marriage being conducted according to pre-Christian tradition, and after the birth of his half-brother Bolesław Wrymouth, he was set on an ecclesiastical career.
 At the end of the 11th century, when real power in the country was held by the Palatine Sieciech, the opposition of some Silesian magnates caused the return of Zbigniew to Poland and forced Władysław I to recognize him as his successor.
-The intrigues of Sieciech and Władysław I's second wife Judith Maria caused Zbigniew and his younger half-brother to become allies, and both in the end forced their father to divide the country between them and to exile the Palatine.
+The intrigues of Sieciech and Władysław I's second wife Judith Maria caused Zbigniew and his younger half-brother to become allies, and both, in the end, forced their father to divide the country between them and to exile the Palatine.

 After the death of his father, Zbigniew obtained the northern part of the country as an equal ruler with Bolesław.
-However, conflicts between them arose, because Zbigniew, as the elder, considered himself the sole rightful heir of the kingdom.
+However, conflicts between them arose because Zbigniew, as the elder, considered himself the sole rightful heir of the kingdom.
 He began to search for allies against Bolesław.
-During 1102–1106 a fratricidal war for supremacy ensued, in which Zbigniew suffered complete defeat and was forced to go into exile in Germany.
+During 1102–1106, a fratricidal war for supremacy ensued, in which Zbigniew suffered complete defeat and was forced to go into exile in Germany.
 Under the pretext of restoring him, Emperor Henry V invaded Poland in 1109, but was defeated at Głogów.

 In subsequent years, Boleslaw failed to defeat Bohemia, and in 1111 had to make peace with it and with his overlord, the Emperor.
 One of the conditions of Henry V was the return of Zbigniew to Poland, where he received a minor domain.
-For unknown reasons, shortly after his return Zbigniew was blinded, and then died.
+Shortly after his return Zbigniew was blinded and then died.